telerik/blazor-docs/knowledge-base/grid-filtering-null-reference.md

 >`at Microsoft.AspNetCore.Components.ComponentBase.RunInitAndSetParametersAsync()`

 ## Cause\Possible Cause(s)
-The reason for this error is a missing `FieldType` parameter from the column that you try to filter.
+The reason for this error is a missing `FieldType` from the column that you try to filter.

 ## Solution
-The `FieldType` parameter is required when you use filtering in Grid with data coming from a server.
+The `FieldType` is required when you use filtering in Grid with data coming from a server.

 The follwing sample project in the blazor-ui repository demonstrates an example of a filtering in `Grid` with data coming from a server.